collective/collective.developermanual/source/views/browserviews.rst

     content body specific to your view, Plone version > 4.x

 ``header``
-    A slot for inserting content above the title; may be useful in conjunction wtih content-core slot if you wish to use the stock content-title provided by the main template.
+    A slot for inserting content above the title; may be useful in conjunction with content-core slot if you wish to use the stock content-title provided by the main template.